CaveGameDev/009/README.md

-rewrite of broesercraft to tun many different minecraft versions, no time limit
+rewrite of browsercraft to run many different minecraft beta / alpha versions, no time limit